samedii/arbitrary-distribution/README.md

 ## Linear bimodal
 Simple linear bimodal test case to get started.

+* Blue points are observations
+* Red points are predictions (or rather, the means of the gaussian mixture)
 ![linear](linear.png)

 ## Quadratic bimodal
 Required some changes to hyperparameters in order to converge